degouville/atom-bootstrap4/README.md

-# DEPRECATED | Bootstrap 4 Support for Atom
+# Bootstrap 4 Support for Atom

 Provides [Bootstrap 4][1] classes and HTML tags with autocompletion features.